 A lot of couples that choose to get a divorce – especially the ones that have children living in the home – choose to keep one spouse in the home that they shared and the other one moves out.
 Deciding who gets to stay and who has to go can be very difficult.
 For most couples, their home is their most valuable asset, and moving out of it can feel like handing ownership of the home over to the other spouse.
 But, it is important to remember that ownership of the home will not be definite until property division has been a negotiation in your divorce settlement or decided in court.

-A great way to decide who will stay in the home can be based on finances.
+When considering of who should move out when getting a divorce, a great way to decide who will stay in the home can be based on finances.
 Did one spouse own the home before you were married?
 If so, maybe that spouse will choose to remain there while the other moves out.
 If one spouse stays home with children, it may be best to allow that spouse to remain in the family home.

 If you are the one that has chosen to move out then you could consider having this as a fresh start in your life.
 You’re no longer in the home that you were in during your marriage and you do not have to be reminded of the bad times you had.
 Leaving your home can be a hard thing to do but it can also help you move forward with the next chapter in your life.

 It is very uncommon for a couple to stay living in the house together, but sometimes this is the case.
 There are a few reasons that a couple could decide to do this.
 One of the main reasons are children, by living together it makes it easier to have both parents be active in the child’s day.
 Another reason is to save money until the divorce is final.
 Divorce can sometimes be very costly depending on how you go about it.
 You have to now figure out how you can pay all separate bills that you were once paying together and that can be a hard feat to take on in the beginning stages of a divorce.